Homepage of Chenglu Jin

 5. Embedded System Design with MCUs

-For prospective postdocs, We can host postdocs in our group at CWI through the following postdoc fellowship programs.
+For prospective postdocs, we can host postdocs in our group at CWI through the following postdoc fellowship programs.
 If you are interested, please get in touch with us.

-1. Marie Skłodowska-Curie Actions
+1. Marie Sklodowska-Curie Actions

 2. ERCIM Alain Bensoussan Fellowship Program